Key Takeaway

 CE Armor Ratings Decoded

-CE ratings on motorcycle gear refer to two separate European standards — one for the armor inserts, another for the garment itself.
-Most biker clothing guides blur these together.
-They're different tests measuring different things.
+CE ratings on motorcycle gear cover two separate European standards — one for the armor inserts, another for the garment they sit in.
+The labels look similar enough that they get mixed up constantly, but they measure completely different things.

 EN 1621: The Armor Inside Your Jacket

-This standard tests the protective inserts — the pads in your shoulders, elbows, hips, knees, back, and chest.
-A 5 kg impactor strikes the armor at 4.47 m/s (50 joules of energy), and sensors measure how much force passes through to your body.
+EN 1621 tests the protective inserts — the pads in your shoulders, elbows, hips, knees, back and chest.
+A 5 kg impactor strikes the armor at 4.47 m/s, delivering 50 joules, and sensors measure how much force passes through to your body.

 |---|---|---|